-Dr Krishna Sagar Sharma, MD, Consultant and Head- pediatric Oncology unit, Department of Medical oncology, B P Koirala Memorial Cancer Hospital, Bharatpur, Chitwan, Nepal. akrish630@gmail.com, 0977-9855063432 non-germinomatous ovarian GCTs were associated with survival of only 20%.
-11 with the advent of platinum based regime for testicular cancer in 1977, there has been dramatically improve on survival 12 and subsequently apply for all extra cranial GCTs in children13.
-Although survival for those with treated with platinum based chemotherapy in early stage GCTs is more than 90%.14 with the application of similar regime even in resource poor setting survival improved dramatically with higher cure rate.
+Dr Krishna Sagar Sharma, MD, Consultant and Head, Medical Oncology, B.P.
+Koirala Memorial Cancer Hospital, B P Koirala Memorial Cancer Hospital, Bharatpur, Chitwan, Nepal. akrish630@gmail.com.

+In the pre-chemotherapy era, even localized malignant non-germinomatous ovarian GCTs were associated with survival of only 20%.11 with the advent of platinum based regime for testicular cancer in 1977, there has been dramatically improve on survival12 and subsequently apply for all extra cranial GCTs in children.13 Although survival for those with treated with platinum based chemotherapy in early stage GCTs is more than 90%.
+14 with the application of similar regime even in resource poor setting survival improved dramatically with higher cure rate.
 Life threatening late side effects of chemotherapy is the major challenge.
 Renal impairment, neurotoxocity and hearing loss are well recognized tocities.15 Recent long term follow up studies of man testicular cancer have shown two fold increase in cardiovascular disease and second malignancy in adult mainly Hodgkin's lymphoma.16 Theses side effect are not know in pediatric though the therapy are nearly identical.
+Therefore we need to have more conscious on treating with chemotherapy agent and need to have follow up for long time for future toxicities.